desserts

 Step-by-Step Cooking Process

-1. Prepare an 8×8-inch baking dish by lining it with parchment paper.
+1. Prepare a square baking dish by lining it with parchment paper.

-2. In a medium saucepan, combine sugar, cocoa powder, and heavy cream.
+2. In a medium saucepan, combine sugar, cocoa powder, milk, and butter.

-3. Heat the mixture over medium heat, stirring constantly until the sugar dissolves.
+3. Bring the mixture to a boil over medium heat, stirring constantly.

-5. Remove from heat and stir in the butter and vanilla extract until smooth.
+5. Remove from heat and stir in vanilla extract.

-8. Pour the fudge mixture into the prepared baking dish and smooth the top.
+7. Pour the mixture into the prepared baking dish and spread evenly.

-9. Let the fudge cool at room temperature for about 2 hours until set.
+8. Let the fudge cool at room temperature for about 2 hours.

 Alternative Ingredients